How much do you really need to save?

 You could theoretically purchase a home with no money down, but that’s far from ideal.
 Without getting too bogged down into the science of mortgage rates, the more you can bring to the table as a down payment, the better off you’ll be.
 A sizable down payment means more initial equity for you and less risk for the lender, which can help you get more favorable terms.

 In that sense, the more you can save for a down payment, the better.
-But if you’re looking for a number, you should really try to make a 20 percent down payment your goal.
-Why 20 percent?
+But if you’re looking for a number, you should really try to make a 20% down payment your goal.
+Why 20%?
 The answer is Private Mortgage Insurance, or PMI.

 Lenders require PMI on any mortgage that represents 80 percent or more of the home’s value.
-This insurance is to help protect lenders against a potential foreclosure and it can be costly – it may run as high as 1.5 percent of the loan value per year, depending on your credit score and other factors.
-It’s a cost you can avoid by saving enough for a 20 percent down payment.
-You can use listing sites like Zillow.com to see what the median sales price is for homes in your target area and determine how much you need to save in order to get your 20 percent.
+This insurance is to help protect lenders against a potential foreclosure and it can be costly – it may run as high as 1.5% of the loan value per year, depending on your credit score and other factors.
+It’s a cost you can avoid by saving enough for a 20% down payment.
+You can use listing sites like Zillow.com to see what the median sales price is for homes in your target area and determine how much you need to save in order to get your 20%.

 Retirement

-In the United States right now, the average age of retirement is 63.
-Life expectancy is currently 78.8 years.
-For the example above, a retiree would want a nest egg of at least $1,120,000.
+In the United States right now, the average age of retirement is 65 for men and 62 for women.
+Life expectancy in the United States is currently 73.5 years for men and 79.3 years for women.
+Depending on your lifestyle, you may need a retirement savings of more than $1 million to live comfortably after you've retired.
 Which is a lot.
 It’s also completely achievable if you start early and make a concerted effort to save regularly throughout your adult life.

 You can use the figures above to help you get a sense of what you’ll need to build up, but keep in mind that inflation will impact both your future earnings and the future cost of goods and services.
 If you haven’t already, it may be a good idea to work with a financial advisor to help you sort out a plan to get you ready for retirement.